 To ensure that our O50 has a good foundation and ability for growth, this summer 2017 season only, we are accepting over O45's!
 Over 45's who sign up this summer will be grandfathered for future seasons!
-To be eligible you must turn 45 this year.
+To be eligible you must have turned 45 in 2017.

 - All games will be played on Sundays, starting on June 24 until August 12.

 - All games will start at 9:00 am or 11:00 am